Teradata/developer-resources/docs/install-ai-unlimited/demo/Azure/demo-azure-before-you-start.md

 <MyPartial />

-- Collect Azure deployment information from your organization administrator: When deploying AI Unlimited in Azure, you need to specify details about the virtual network.
+- Get Azure deployment information from your organization administrator: When deploying AI Unlimited in Azure, you need to specify details about the virtual network.
 Use the following template to collect the information from your organization administrator:

     ```bash
     Subscription ID: